kochild/Fantasy-Baseball/README.md

 You just need to create a python environment from the requirements.txt file.

-To execute the script, just type the following in the root directory of this repository:
+To execute the script, just type the following in the root directory of this repository in your terminal:
 ```
-python Fantasy_Baseball
+python Fantasy_Baseball/
 ```

 It will prompt you to type your league name, your username, and password.
 After that, it should load your league information and create graphs of your team's data from